Bjablaso/Ser316-fall24B-bjablaso/Matric2PMDWriteUp.md

 - **Impact**: Creates redundancy and confusion, which can hinder code maintainability.
 - **Recommendation**: Eliminate duplicate declarations and streamline variable usage.

----

-## **Summary and Recommendations**

-1. **Improve Serialization**:
-    - Add `serialVersionUID` to all Serializable classes to avoid deserialization issues.

-2. **Refactor Conditionals**:
-    - Replace hardcoded literals in conditions with named constants for better maintainability.

-3. **Fix Data Flow Anomalies**:
-    - Refactor variable definitions and usages (e.g., `guessNum`, `validGuessCount`) to simplify and avoid redundancy.

-4. **Enhance Maintainability**:
-    - Address all code smells and ensure that variables and methods are concise and well-documented.

-5. **Test Thoroughly**:
-    - Ensure all fixes are covered with appropriate unit tests to prevent regressions.

----